 Accommodation in Hungary

-Researchers arriving to Hungary usually rent real estates.
-However, before your arrival it is worth checking with your host institute if they can offer accommodation for you.
-Universities usually can guarantee accommodation for a limited number of foreign Ph.D. students in their dormitories.
+Researchers arriving in Hungary usually rent real estates.
+However, before your arrival, it is worth checking with your host institute if they can offer accommodation for you.
+Universities usually can guarantee accommodation for a limited number of foreign PhD students in their dormitories.
 This is the cheapest solution therefore it is worth asking the target university’s international office about this opportunity in advance.

-Flat/House rental costs vary according to the town, real estate size, closeness to center and to main means of transport.
+Flat/House rental costs vary according to the town, real estate size, closeness to centre and to main means of transport.
 They are usually higher in Budapest than in other towns.

-Apart from rent, you are usually required to pay utilities, common cost and a one-time deposit of two months' rent upon signing the agreement, which is refunded when you move out.
+Apart from the monthly rent, you are usually required to pay utilities, common cost and a one-time deposit of two months' rent upon signing the agreement, which is refunded when you move out.